brampitoyo/sample-marketplace-app/marketplace/listing-locales/README.md

 ## Add, remove, and set a default locale

-* You must select one default locale; to do this, suffix the folder-name with `-default`; a Japanese default locale would have the folder name `ja-default`.
+* To add a new locale, create a new `.md` file that has the locale code as a name (see Appendix for a list of valid locales); an English locale would be named `en.md`
-* To enable a locale, create a new `.md` file that has the locale code as a name (see Appendix for a list of valid locales); a German locale would be named `de.md`
+* You must set one locale as a default; to do this, give the file name a `-default` suffix; a Japanese default locale would have the file name `ja-default.md`.

-## Editing locale
+## Editing app listing inside each locale

-* You can modify these fields:
+* You can modify these fields.
+Each modified item will change your app listing page:
-  1. Name
+  * Name
-  2. Description
+  * Description
-  3. Release notes (optional)
+  * Release notes (optional)
-  4. Homepage
+  * Homepage
-  5. Support homepage
+  * Support homepage
-  6. Support email
+  * Support email
-  7. Privacy policy
+  * Privacy policy
-* Every field above, except for release notes, is mandatory for a default locale
+* Your default locale must contain every one of the field above, except for Release notes
-* Any other locale `.md` must contain at least 1 field
+* Any other locale `.md` can contain any number of field
-* Any field that’s not filled will fallback to the content found under the default locale’s `.md`
+* Any field on any other locale that’s not filled will fallback to the content found under the default locale’s `.md`

 ## Our recommendation

 * Update the `Release notes` for every new version
 * Localize the `Description` to the language of every country you support

-## Appendix: a list of valid locales
+## Appendix: valid locales

 * bg - Bulgarian
 * bn-bd - Bengali (Bangladesh)